RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Introduction

 \section{Introduction}

 Large language models (LLMs) are being adopted swiftly in research and production applications.
-However, their tendency to memorise content \citep{carlini2022quantifying,PlagiariseLee,dewynter2023evaluation} and the fact that they are trained from publicly available internet data means that they are very prone to spew harmful content \citep{sheng-etal-2019-woman,wang2023decodingtrust,rauh2022characteristics,gehman-etal-2020-realtoxicityprompts}.
-With the advent of more capable, multilingual LLMs such as GPT-4 \citep{GPT4} or BLOOMZ \citep{wang-etal-2020-multi}, toxic language detection must scale fast and effectively to the dozens, if not hundreds, of languages these models support.
+However, their tendency to memorise content \cite{carlini2022quantifying,PlagiariseLee,dewynter2023evaluation} and the fact that they are trained from publicly-available data means that they are very prone to spew harmful content \cite{sheng-etal-2019-woman,wang2023decodingtrust,rauh2022characteristics,gehman-etal-2020-realtoxicityprompts}.
+With the advent of more capable, multilingual LLMs such as GPT-4 \cite{openai2024gpt4} or BLOOMZ \cite{wang-etal-2020-multi}, toxic language detection must scale fast and effectively to the dozens, if not hundreds, of languages these models support.

-LLMs and their more-portable, typically-open-source counterparts small language models (SLMs) have been used as annotators for some tasks with some good results \cite{rethinkingsemantic,NEURIPS2023_91f18a12}.
-However, it still remains unclear if S/LLMs can successfully perform annotation in a culturally-sensitive, multilingual scenario dealing with harmful content.
-To address this, we introduce RTP-LX (``RTP-Language eXpanded''), a corpus of about $1,100$ toxic prompts and outputs in 28 languages derived from the RTP dataset (``Real Toxicity Prompts''; \cite{gehman-etal-2020-realtoxicityprompts}).\footnote{All data and annotation rubrics are available at \url{https://github.com/microsoft/RTP-LX}} RTP-LX has been professionally translated and labelled, and has followed participatory design practices by consulting with native speakers.
+LLMs and their more-portable, typically-open-source counterparts, \emph{small} language models (SLMs) have been used as annotators for some tasks with good results \cite{rethinkingsemantic,NEURIPS2023_91f18a12}.
+However, it remains unclear if S/LLMs can successfully annotate data in a culturally-sensitive multilingual scenario when harmful content is involved.
+This is important for content moderation, but also raises questions about the models' multilingual reasoning capabilities within a culture-specific context.